survivejs/webpack-book/manuscript/developing/02_development_server.md

 The webpack plugin ecosystem is diverse, and there are a lot of plugins that can help with development:

 - [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) can be handy when you are developing on mixed environments.
 For example, Windows, Linux, and macOS have different expectations when it comes to path naming.
 - [react-dev-utils](https://www.npmjs.com/package/react-dev-utils) contains webpack utilities developed for [Create React App](https://www.npmjs.com/package/create-react-app).
 Despite its name, they can find use beyond React.
-If you want only webpack message formatting, consider [webpack-format-messages](https://www.npmjs.com/package/webpack-format-messages).
 - [webpack-notifier](https://www.npmjs.com/package/webpack-notifier) uses system notifications to let you know of webpack status.

 {pagebreak}